krasio/muna/README.md

 Most important thing is to deploy and configure the app to work only for HTTPS requests.
 All that secrets encrypting stuff makes no sense otherwise.

+Secrets are filtered from application logs but you should make sure they are not included in some of your other logs (e.g. nginx, proxy, etc).

 ## Configuration

 #### Recipients